Should I Stay With A Lying Husband or Wife?

-Dishonesty gets more complicated when you involved other hurtful or destructive behaviors.
+Dishonesty gets more complicated when you involve other hurtful or destructive behaviors.

 How might your beliefs factor in?

-As a Christian and a God fearing person, I want to add that religious beliefs have a part to play in your decisions.
-Many people ask me what does the Bible say.
+As a Christian and a God-fearing person, I want to add that your religious beliefs have a part to play in your decisions.
+Many people ask me what the Bible says.
 I just want to first state that you should pray and ask God for guidance.
 Your relationship with Jesus is going to be your primary vehicle to make the best choice.
 Also, if you are wondering if lying is okay, check out my post here to give you further insight.

 As someone who believes heavily in our relationships with each other, I have a hard time advocating for leaving (if I am being honest).
-Leaving has it’s purposes.
-Obviously, I absolutely believe in SAFETY FIRST!
+Leaving has its purpose.
+I believe in SAFETY FIRST!
 If there is abuse, I believe there are steps to take that may not involve divorce, but may involve physical distance for a time.
 All in all, take time to pray and talk to your pastor about what your beliefs allow.
-That way you don’t feel guilt, but feel peace within your own spirit.
+That way you don’t feel guilt, but feel peace within your spirit.

 What choice should I make?

-Now that we have gone through how you can assess the dishonest you are seeing.
+Now that we have gone through how you can assess the dishonesty you are seeing.
 I believe there are several things you can do.